WiolaAnd/Portfolio/README.md

 # Portfolio
 ## About me
+My name is Wioleta Andrejczuk.
+I am QA Engineer with big curiosity about the world around me.
+My goal is to excel in the IT field and develop myself further as a software tester.
+The opportunity to master my skills and gain experience is what drives me forward.
+I am currently preparing for ISTQB certification.
 ## CV
 You may download my CV as a PDF from [my Google Drive](https://drive.google.com/file/d/1RLbscwflUqNo10JdwTzcoHJuou1SjzhV/view?usp=sharing).
 ## Projects
 ### GoIT Project
+*~coming soon*
 ### Example Test Cases
+*~coming soon*
 ### Example Bug Reports
 - [Abercrombie](https://www.abercrombie.com/shop/eu)
   - [Bug report](https://docs.google.com/document/d/1HKtgAhdLq9CE-extBF--4j7_WRtzuZqt0QDmacNKZ8o/edit?usp=sharing)